andersm9/Meraki-Ansible-Actions/readme.md

 * Meraki MX Appliance
 * AWS EC2 instance

 The project shall configure IPSec based connectivty between a Meraki MX appliance and an Amazon EC2 instance (via an AWS Virtual Gateway in the VPC).
-The connectivity shall be firewalled at the MX end, the configuration of which shall be controlled as part of the repo - any changes to the repo shall automatically trigger the following Github Actions:
+The connectivity shall be firewalled at the MX end, the configuration of which shall be controlled as part of the repo  - changes to the repo (specifically, the "config.yml" and "playbook.yaml" files) shall automatically trigger the following Github Actions:

 * lint the repo
 * push the configuration changes out